-Are you are going on vacation this summer?
-Do you plan on taking pictures with you new or existing point and shoot or DSLR camera?
+Are you going on vacation this summer?
+Do you plan on taking pictures with your new or existing point and shoot or DSLR camera?
 The more tips you know about creating those images the more you are going to enjoy recording those most precious moments or landscapes.
 If you struggled in the past with creating photos then you should read on.
 Regardless of the type of camera you have; with a tripod and some automatic settings you can improve the quality of your photographs with these 3 easy tips.

 First, use a tripod, I know they are cumbersome, but using a tripod is one the best ways to improve the quality of your shots.
 Although most consumer camera’s now have image stabilizers, hand holding a camera at slower shutter speeds is still a challenge and often results in blurry and out of focus images,

 Second, setting your camera to landscape or aperture mode is a great way to control your how much of your image is in focus.
 Like your auto focus, apertures control how much you are able to see in a photo.
 The bigger the aperture number the more you are going to see in focus.
 For example in auto on a bright sunny day your camera will most like record an image at ƒ16 which give you more of the image in focus.